rudiservo/pfsense_storeid/README.md

 to test you just need to to
 > \# ./storeid_helper.php storeid_rewrite

+Or use the correct path to store id if you follow pfSense filepath conventions to test
+> /var/squid/storeid/storeid_helper.php  /var/squid/storeid/storeid_rewrite

 paste a URL to test and it should return a OK

 to exit just type quit.